 At the Curriculum Committee meeting when the program is scheduled for review, the faculty member attends the meeting and presents the review forms and program material.
 If the program is not approved in the review process, the faculty member, with the help of the support staff person, will address any necessary actions and resubmit the program for review to Curriculum Committee.

-Faculty Responsibilities and Process for Reviewing Courses
+Faculty* Responsibilities and Process for Reviewing Courses

 Each faculty member overseeing review of particular courses will be responsible to bring the course materials to the Dean of Academics and Distance Learning and then to the Curriculum Committee meeting, as well as to follow up on necessary Curriculum Committee recommendations.
 Once the faculty member has received a list of courses that he or she is responsible to review, the faculty member should follow the following steps.
 Note that the support staff person will aid faculty in collecting and coordinating documentation for the review.